After the major scales, most people learn the natural minor scales right away, which makes sense as they are two of the most used scales in music.

 When playing through this section of the neck, you should use your index finger for the 2nd fret, your middle finger for the 3rd fret, your ring finger for the 4th fret, and your pinky finger for the 5th fret.

-That way your finger movements will be the most efficient they can be.
+That way your finger movements will be as efficient as possible.

 Here is the corresponding tablature to help you learn this enclosure: